 It seems that shortly after the development of the first Oakland strip mall behind the Ponds Church, The Oakland Military Academy suddenly began to receive building code violations from the borough for plumbing, safety, fire, electrical, and so forth.
 Although Sarcka fixed the deficiencies, the repairs never seemed to be satisfactory and further deficiencies were even discovered.
 The volume of them, the suddenness of their discovery and the frequency of being cited was, let's just say, very highly unusual particularly since Sarcka had great position and stature in Oakland at the time.
 The cost of the repairs to the many and growing number of code violations became massive and on-going and the costs were becoming prohibitive.
 Sarcka is quoted as asking why, "why are they doing this to me?
 What do they want and what do they want me to do?"
-The answer was simply that 'they' just may have wanted him to sell out and move his academy someplace else.
+The probable and obvious answer was simply that 'they' just may have wanted him to sell out and move his academy someplace else.
+There was money to be made with the Oakland Military Academy property and Sarka was in the way.

 I ask the reader to reflect upon the fact that the Oakland Military Academy owned virtually all of downtown Oakland on the East side of Ramapo Valley Road.
 If the Academy is sold, abandoned and destroyed, so would each of every building that it owned.
 And that's precisely what happened.

-The Oakland Military moved to Orange County, NY.
+The Oakland Military Academy moved to Orange County, NY.
 Each building owned by the academy was destroyed, moved or 'accidentally' burned down.
 And Oakland's downtown was devastated as a result.
 So much and too much of our architectural history and heritage was sacrificed for a strip mall and a parking lot.